Medically Reviewed by Dr Babar Shahzad, BSc and MBBS

 Although 24 hours is where health experts draw the line, some people claim to do relatively regular dry fasts of 48-72 hours.
 Some experienced dry fasters are claiming to have fasted for as long five days or more.
 That’s not only hardly believable, but also sounds really dangerous.

 Water is essential for every organ in our body to function.
-Not having water for three days can lead to severe dehydration or even death, so it’s the place to say that we by any chance do not recommend going on such extreme dry fasts.
+Not having water for three days can lead to severe dehydration or even death, so it’s the place to say that we by any chance do not recommend going on any dry fasts.
 It can lead to serious consequences and health problems, and it’s important to note that.

 Absolute Dry Fasting